GooglyBlox/ComickSync/README.md

 - You need a Comick account for syncing.
 - If a chapter cannot be matched automatically, you can retry or sync it manually from the extension UI.

+## License

+MalSync is licensed under GPL-3.0, and ComickSync is largely derived from MalSync.

+Because of that, ComickSync is also licensed under GPL-3.0.